 Grenoble has several museums but the Musée de Grenoble is by far the most impressive.
-This prestigious museum of fine art is housed in a modern 1990s building with excellent lightening and exhibition facilities.
-The collection spans five centuries with the late nineteenth-century and twentieth century works particularly highly rated.
+This prestigious museum of fine art is housed in a modern 1990s building with excellent lighting and exhibition facilities.
+The collection spans five centuries with the late nineteenth-century and twentieth-century works particularly highly rated.

 Transportation to Grenoble is easy as the town serves as a major gateway to the French Alpine and ski resorts.
 Cheap flights to Grenoble Airport (GNB) from London and other European cities are common and fast TGV train connections are available from Paris.
 Aerocar buses from Geneva Airport run to Grenoble a few times per day.